stoicflame/enunciate-gradle/README.md

     }
   }
   dependencies {
-    classpath "gradle.plugin.com.webcohesion.enunciate:enunciate-gradle:0.9.1"
+    classpath "gradle.plugin.com.webcohesion.enunciate:enunciate-gradle:2.0.0"
   }
 }
 ```

-The apply the plugin.
-Note that it will only work in projects where the java plugin has already been applied.
+To apply the plugin (note that it will only work in projects where the java plugin has already been applied):

 ```
 apply plugin: "java"
 ...
 apply plugin: "com.webcohesion.enunciate"
 ```

-The above allows generation of documentation for a REST-based XML API.
-You may want to include [other Enunciate modules](https://github.com/stoicflame/enunciate/wiki/Modules) to handle JSON, to generate client-side libraries, or to generate Swagger documentation.
-For information about the other modules available, see [Enunciate Modules](https://github.com/stoicflame/enunciate/wiki/Modules).

 ## Enunciate Task